dheero/OBF.github.io/wiki/BOSC_2015_Schedule.md

 --------

-We thank the open access journal GigaScience, Curoverse (the team behind the open source platform Arvados) as sponsors, and Google for their generous support for videorecording the talks at BOSC 2015.
+We thank the open access journal GigaScience, Curoverse (the team behind the open source platform Arvados), and Google for their generous support for videorecording the talks at BOSC 2015.

 |     | ![](Curoverse logo.png "Curoverse logo.png") | ![](Arvados.png "Arvados.png") | ![](Google-logo11w.png "Google-logo11w.png") | ![](Gigascience-07.png "Gigascience-07.png") |
 |-----|----------------------------------------------|--------------------------------|----------------------------------------------|----------------------------------------------|